pcanz/pPEG/docs/README.md

 #   pPEG Documents

 To find out what pPEG is all about the palce to satrt is the [README] in the top level direcory.
-This has references to documents here for further explination.

 Specific details for how to use pPEG implementations in different programming laanguages can be found in their own repositories with links form the [INDEX] in the top level directory.